 Sugar Free Chocolate Syrup

-Remove from heat, and stir in the vanilla and salt.
+Remove from heat, and stir in vanilla (1/4 teaspoon).

-Allow it to cool, pour into a jar and store in the fridge.
+Allow it to cool, pour into a jar, and store your syrup in the fridge.
+Enjoy!

-NUTRITIONAL INFORMATION: The number of servings will vary depending on how much you reduce the syrup.
+- Nutritional information.
+The number of servings will vary depending on how much you reduce.
 For most accurate nutritional info, I suggest dividing the recipe into 12 servings.
-I was able to make around 24 Tablespoons from 1 batch of this chocolate syrup — so 1 serving of my batch would equal 2 Tablespoons.
+I was able to make around 24 Tablespoons from this recipe, so 1 serving would equal 2 Tablespoons: